dongin1009/TSNN-DFN/README.md

 ```

 ### For baselines
-We set the other settings and environment as same as TSNN training condition.
+We set the other settings and environment as same as TSNN training conditions.
 ```python
 # model_list = ["TSNN", "UPFD-gcn", "UPFD-gat", "UPFD-sage", "UPFD-transformer", "BiGCN", "GCNFN"]
 python main.py --dataset {DATASET} --lr {LEARNING RATE} --model